Mansonia annulifera

 Mansonia (Mansonioides) annulifera is a species of zoophilic mosquito belonging to the genus Mansonia.
+It is a vector of humans filliarisis.

 Distribution

-It shows a wide range of distribution from east to west.
+Mansonia annulifera has a wide range.
 It is found in Australia, Bangladesh, Cambodia, India, Indonesia, Laos, Malaysia, Myanmar, Nepal, New Guinea (Island); Papua New Guinea, Philippines, Sri Lanka, Thailand and Vietnam.
+A study conducted in Thailand found that M. annulifera populations increased during warmer and more humid weather, raising concern that climate change could lead to increased rates in mosquito-transmitted filiariasis.

 Behavior

-It is an endophilic species, preferring to rest indoors.
-Adults are normally active between midnight and dawn.
+Mansonia annulifera is an endophilic species, preferring to rest indoors.
+One study conducted in India found that adults are normally active between midnight and dawn.
+A more recent study conducted in Indonesia found that mosquitos took blood meals at all times of day but most often fed from humans around sunset.

 Medical importance

-It shows a high affinity for human biting and is a potent vector of Brugia malayi to cause Malayan filariasis.
-In 1980, The Japanese encephalitis virus was isolated from M. annulifera from India, which was the first isolation of the virus from this mosquito.
+Mansonia annulifera demonstrates a high affinity for biting humans and is a potent vector of Brugia malayi and Wucheria bancrofti, both causative agents of filariasis In 1980, The Japanese encephalitis virus was isolated from M. annulifera in India.